MariSchn/ETH-Algorithms-Lab-2024/Week_11/Ceryneian_Hind/README.md

 # Ceryneian Hind

 ## 📝 Problem Description

-You are given a map of `N` locations and `M` one-way paths between them.
-Each location `i` has an associated integer convenience score, $s_i$.
+Given a graph consisting of $N$ locations and $M$ directed edges, each node $i$ is assigned an integer convenience score $s_i$.

-A "semi-dead end" is defined as a non-empty collection of locations, let's call it $S$, with the property that there are no paths originating from a location inside $S$ and ending at a location outside of $S$.
+A "semi-dead end" is defined as a non-empty subset of nodes $S$ such that no path starts from a node in $S$ and ends at a node outside of $S$.

-Your task is to find a semi-dead end $S$ for which the sum of convenience scores of all locations within it is as large as possible.
-If every possible semi-dead end has a total score that is zero or negative, the task is considered impossible.
-In this case, you should report it as such.
-Otherwise, you should output the maximum possible positive score.
+The objective is to determine a semi-dead end $S$ that maximizes the sum of convenience scores for all nodes within $S$.
+If every possible semi-dead end yields a total score that is zero or negative, the task is deemed impossible and should be reported as such.
+Otherwise, the maximum achievable positive score should be provided.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

 The problem asks you to partition all locations into two sets: the semi-dead end $S$ and the rest of the locations, $V \setminus S$.
 The defining property of $S$ is that no path goes from a location in $S$ to a location in $V \setminus S$.
 This structure, a partition of elements with constraints on connections between the partitions, is a strong indicator that the problem can be modeled as a minimum cut problem in a graph.

 </details>

 <details>

 <summary>Hint #2</summary>

 The goal is to maximize the sum of scores in the set $S$.
 This is a maximization problem.
 Minimum cut, on the other hand, is a minimization problem.
 It's often helpful to rephrase the maximization objective as a minimization one.
 Consider the total sum of all *positive* convenience scores on the map.
 Let this be $P$.
 Any semi-dead end $S$ we choose will have a score of $\sum_{i \in S} s_i$.
 Maximizing this is equivalent to minimizing $P - \sum_{i \in S} s_i$.
 Can you express this "loss" in terms of the locations we *don't* choose for $S$ and the negative-score locations we *do* choose for $S$?

 </details>

 <details>

 <summary>Hint #3</summary>

 Let's build a flow network.
-Create a source vertex `source` and a sink vertex `sink`.
+Create a source node `source` and a sink node `sink`.
 1. For every location `i` with a positive score $s_i > 0$, add a directed connection from `source` to `i` with capacity $s_i$.
 2. For every location `i` with a negative score $s_i < 0$, add a directed connection from `i` to `sink` with capacity $-s_i$.
 3. For every original path from location `u` to `v`, add a directed connection from `u` to `v` in our new network.
 What should its capacity be?
 The condition is that no path can leave the set $S$.
 This means if `u` is in $S$ and `v` is not, this configuration should be "forbidden".
 We can forbid it by assigning an infinite capacity to the connection `(u, v)`.

 Now, consider any `source-sink` cut in this network.
 The cut will partition the locations.
 The capacity of this cut corresponds exactly to the "loss" we identified in the previous hint.
 By the max-flow min-cut theorem, finding the minimum cut is equivalent to finding the maximum flow.

 </details>

 ## ✨ Solutions

 <details>

 <summary>Final Solution</summary>

-This problem can be elegantly solved by transforming it into a minimum cut problem in a specially constructed flow network.
+This problem can be solved by transforming it into a minimum cut problem in a specially constructed flow network.
 The core idea relies on the **max-flow min-cut theorem**.

 ### Problem Reformulation
 We want to partition the set of all locations $V$ into two disjoint sets: our target semi-dead end $S$ and its complement $T = V \setminus S$.
-The goal is to maximize the total score of vertices in $S$:
+The goal is to maximize the total score of nodes in $S$:
 $$ \text{maximize} \left( \sum_{i \in S} s_i \right) $$
 This is equivalent to minimizing a "loss" or "cost".
 Let $P$ be the sum of all positive convenience scores, i.e., $P = \sum_{i \in V, s_i > 0} s_i$.
 The maximization problem can be rewritten as:
 $$ \text{maximize} \left( \sum_{i \in S} s_i \right) \iff \text{minimize} \left( P - \sum_{i \in S} s_i \right) $$